Anveshchithari/Hospital-Inventory-RESTful-API/README.md

 The database.txt file contains the database schema and the entries made into the database.
 ## POSTMAN ##
 I have used POSTMAN for testing and posting details of API
+## API
-## ALogin and get token for authentication
+1.ALogin and get token for authentication

-1.Verify Authorization
+2.Verify Authorization

-2.Read Hospital Details
+3.Read Hospital Details

-3.Read Ventilator Details
+4.Read Ventilator Details

-4.Search Ventilators by status
+5.Search Ventilators by status

-5.Search Ventilators by Hospital name
+6.Search Ventilators by Hospital name

-6.Search Hospital by Hospital Name
+7.Search Hospital by Hospital Name

-7.Update Ventilator Details
+8.Update Ventilator Details

-8.Add Ventilator
+9.Add Ventilator

-9.Delete Ventilator by VentilatorIdPI
+10.Delete Ventilator by VentilatorIdPI